sidksingh/ravibansal.github.io/_pages/about.md

   - /about.html
 ---

-This is Ravi Bansal's home on the web!
+This is Siddharth's home on the web!
+I am an Electronics and Electrical Communication Engineering student at Indian Institute of Technology, Kharagpur.
+I have been heavily involved in design of Integrated Circuits, and am currently interested in pursuing research in Nanotechnology that can usher us into the next generation of computing and technology.